recursivecodes/esp-webrtc-solution/README.md

 ### 3. Peer Demo
 This demo mainly show how to use `esp_peer` API to buildup a WebRTC application from scratch.

+### 4. Video Call Solution
+This demo show how to use `esp_webrtc` data channel to build up video call application.